ssarfraz/QuoVadisTAD/README.md

 1. create issue to resolve
 2. create branch following the naming convention `#[issue_number]_[branch_name]`
 3. clone repository using `git clone <repo-url> --recurse-submodules`
-4. if not already installed, [install poetry](https://python-poetry.org/docs/#installation)
+4. if Poetry has not already been installed, please follow the [Installation notes](./installation_notes.md).
 5. to install the required dependencies run `poetry install --with dev`
 7. Make your changes.
 To check your code and update the documentation, run `poetry run nox` and check for errors / failures.
 8. [Add](https://python-poetry.org/docs/cli/#add) new or [remove](https://python-poetry.org/docs/cli/#remove) old dependencies using [poetry](https://python-poetry.org/docs/).